SuperOfficeDocs/superoffice-docs/user-guide/en/settings/options/using-search-criteria.md

     Depending on what you have selected above, a list box for a date field or a number field is displayed.
 Select the required option and enter the required numerical value or date in the text field.

-**Change search criteria:**
+## Change search criteria

-If you want to change a search criterion in the **Find** dialog, click it and select a different one from the list that appears.
+To change a search criterion in the **Find** dialog, click it and select a different one from the list that appears.

 <!-- Referenced links -->
 [1]: ../sale-amount-class.md